The London Green Directory!

 The Montreal Protocol — an agreement to protect the stratospheric ozone layer by phasing out ozone depleting substances — globally agreed that developing countries would phase out 90% of HCFCs by 2015 and completely phase them out by 2020.
 In 2016, the Kigali amendment was passed to phase down production and consumption of HFC worldwide (CFCs are already controlled under this protocol).

-Ontario also has mandatory Drive Clean emissions testing for vehicles (once a vehicle is five years old) and diesel-powered trucks and buses.
+Ontario also had mandatory Drive Clean emissions testing for vehicles (once a vehicle is five years old) and diesel-powered trucks and buses.
+Since April 1, 2019, Ontario drivers are no longer required to get Drive Clean emissions tests for light passenger vehicles, however emissions standards still apply to all vehicles.
+Heavy diesel commercial motor vehicles continue to require an emissions test.
 The ministry had an electric and hydrogen vehicles incentive program (EHVIP), as well, 5% ethanol in gasoline as of January 2007; which has now been raised to 10% in London.
 The ministry has environmental compliance reporting on excess contaminant discharges to air and water from industrial and municipal facilities regulated by the ministry.

 As part of its commitment, the provincial government has updated its legislation (since 2005) on Air Quality (Regulation 419: Air Pollution – Local Air Quality) to protect local communities and reduce industrial emissions combining protective air quality standards with modern scientific methods and implementation tools.
 As decisions on air standards are made, the regulation is amended on air standard concentration limits for contaminants assessed using air dispersion models and/or ambient monitoring.